aio-libs/aiohttp/docs/client_reference.rst

                      - :class:`str` with preferably url-encoded content
                        (**Warning:** content will not be encoded by *aiohttp*)

-      :param data: Dictionary, bytes, or file-like object to send in the body of the request (optional)
+      :param data: Dictionary, list/tuple of lists/tuples of length two, bytes, or file-like object to send in the body of the request (optional)

       :param json: Any json compatible python object (optional). *json* and *data* parameters could not